 Knowing your market when negotiating real estate in St Louis is essential.
 It is just as important to the seller as the buyer.

 The St Louis real estate market was in “catch-up” mode for most of 2016.
-Through April 2019, it is spotty depending on location and price points.
-Some areas are hot with low inventory and others are on the edge of being buyers markets.
+Through 2019, it is spotty depending on location and price points.
+Some areas are hot and experiencing low invenntory and others are on the edge of being buyers markets.
 (See months of inventory statistics below.)
 Negotiating real estate contracts in the sellers markets can be a real challenge.
 Multiple offers on a single property the moment it is entered into the MLS is common.

 This number can also give you an indication if things are changing from one type of market to another.
 It is also important to note what markets are hot and the ones that aren’t, because all things aren’t equal in the St Louis metropolitan area.

 The significance of being in a seller’s market for the buyer is knowing the offer they make is going to need to be aggressive.
 The financing contingency should be as attractive as possible.
 It is of primary concern to the seller.
 During the frenzy of 2016, many buyers were making offers with no financing contingency and no appraisal contingency.
 This is very risky in a market where values are going up.
 These buyers needed to be prepared to make a larger down payment if the appraisal didn’t meet their offer.
 For the sellers in this market, many of them were in the proverbial “driver’s seat”.
 Certain markets and price points are experiencing low inventory in 2018 also.

 Listed below are several areas in the metropolitan area showing the months-of-inventory for the last two years.
 As you can see, there is variation.